Incalos/Sales-Predict-With-LSTM/README.md

 # Sales Predict With LSTM

-Use multi-layer LSTMs to predict the sales.
+This project involves using multi-layer LSTMs to predict the sales problem.

 ## Dataset Description